5th Year Weekly Grinds

 Paper 2

-Single Text – The single text being taught in these classes is William Shakespeare’s Macbeth.
+Single Text – The single text being taught in these classes is William Shakespeare’s Hamlet.

-NB Significant class time will be given to the exploration of the single text.
+NB Significant class time will be given to the exploration of the single text (6 sessions approximately).

 Comparative Studies